Last reviewed on 17 December 2020

 In this article, the Good Thinking team helps you to spot when you’re starting to feel angry and provides advice on how to manage your emotions and behaviour.
-You might also find our guide to reducing stress, our article about exam results and our advice for children and young people useful.
+You might also find our guide to reducing stress, our article about exam results and our advice for young people useful.

 Recognise how you’re feeling